louisponet/blog/content/posts/icc_1_seqlock/index.md

 **Use `rdtscp` to take timestamps**: the `rdtscp` hardware counter is a monotonously increasing cpu cycle counter (at base frequency) which is reset upon startup.
 What's even better is that on recent cpus it is shared between all cores (look for `constant_tsc` in `/proc/cpuinfo`).
 It is the cheapest, at ~5ns overhead, and most precise way to take timestamps.
 An added benefit is that it partially orders operations (see discussion above), in that it will not execute until _"all previous instructions have executed and all previous loads are globally visible"_, see [this](https://www.felixcloutier.com/x86/rdtscp).
 Using an `_mm_lfence` after the initial `rdtscp` will also force executions to not begin before the timestamp is taken.
 This is **the only reasonable way** to time on really low latency scales.

 **use [`core_affinity`](https://docs.rs/core_affinity/latest/core_affinity/) and `isolcpus`**: The combination of the [`isolcpus`](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cpu-partitioning/isolcpus) kernel parameter with binding a thread in `rust` to a specific core allows us to minimize jitter coming from whatever else is running on the computer.
-I have isolated the p-cores on my cpu for our testing purposes.
+The p-cores on my cpu have been isolated for our testing purposes below.
 See [Erik Rigtorp's low latency tuning guide](https://rigtorp.se/low-latency-guide/) for even more info.

 **Offload the actual timing**: To minimize the timing overhead we take the two `rdtscp` stamps and offload them to a `Queue` in shared memory (more on what a `Queue` is later).
 Another process can then read these messages, collect statistics and convert `rdtscp` stamp deltas to nanoseconds (in the i9 14900k case x3.2).
 For this last step we can actually reuse the [`nanos_from_raw_delta`](https://docs.rs/quanta/latest/quanta/struct.Clock.html#method.delta_as_nanos) function in the `quanta` library.